Grafton's Music in the Park

 The Grove Memorial Park Grafton, Illinois

-Bring your lawn chair and enjoy a free concert by Outlaw Opry at The Grove Memorial Park in Grafton.
+Bring your lawn chair and enjoy a free concert by Mars Needs Guitars at The Grove Memorial Park in Grafton.

 There will be a 50/50 raffle to benefit the Jersey Community High School bands.